johnlee94/pt_austin/functions/01_intro_to_functions.md

 square("number?")
 ```

 Note that NaN stands for "Not a Number".
-This makes sense when you try to square undefined in the first case and a string in the second case.
+This makes sense when you try to square a string.
 JS returns NaN!

 Note that generally speaking, you should always pass the same number of arguments when invoking a function as
 the given defined function asks for.